microsoft/azuredevopslabs/labs/azuredevops/deliveryplans/readme.md

     ![](images/039.png)

 1. The first thing we should do is to move the branding integration work to an earlier iteration.
-Drag and drop the credit card story onto **Iteration 50**.
+Drag and drop the corporate branding story onto **Iteration 50**.
 In order to free up the bandwidth, drag the weather service story onto **Iteration 51**.

     ![](images/040.png)